KshitigSeth/ML-Papers/README.md

 Each paper gets its own folder with:
 - `summary.md`: Core insights, explanations, and thoughts
 - Code files (if applicable): Reproductions or related experiments

+Note: Gen AI has been used in some parts of the summary files to convert my notes into a well structured and formatted markdown file, and to contextualize some findings.

 ## Purpose